Weight Watchers Launches a Fully Integrated Platform for the GLP-1 Era

 Enhanced Community-First Support

 What sets Weight Watchers apart is the power of real human connection.
-Building on a 62-year legacy of community support, Weight Watchers’ deeply experienced coaches—along with a growing group of physicians who will also lead select groups—help members navigate the real-life challenges of sustainable weight management.
+Building on a 62-year legacy of community support, Weight Watchers’ deeply experienced coaches help members navigate the real-life challenges of sustainable weight management.
 This offering is being expanded with a richer virtual experience and growing line up of curated programming to bring this support to more people, wherever they are.

 Members can join small, coach-led groups—including those focused on GLP-1 use, menopause, nutrition, or movement— to learn from others on a similar path and feel truly supported.
 Whether managing GLP-1 side effects, staying consistent during busy seasons or holidays, rebuilding routines after a setback, or celebrating progress in all its forms, these communities provide support and proven success for members above and beyond results when going it alone.